niveditanpatil/cat-food/README.md

 - Exactly match calorie requirements
 - Meet all macronutrient constraints
 - Minimize total quantity
+- Limit treats to 10% of total calories⁴

 If no exact solution exists, falls back to nonlinear optimization to minimize constraint violations.